richardcom/tp/docs/UserGuide.md

 Randomly select a book of a specific category from the library.

-Introduction: the `random` command is implemented for two situations:
+Introduction: the `random` command is implemented for librarians for two situations:
 1. Random sampling.

-One of the librarians' job is to conduct statistical analysis of the books in the library.
-For example, a librarian need to gather data of a certain category of books (average rating, times borrowed, etc).
-However, as libraries normally contains tens thousands or millions of books, random sampling technique is widely adopted.
-Thus, the `random` command allows librarians to randomly select a book from a certain category with ease.
-This greatly boosts the efficiency and randomness of random sampling.
+One of the librarians' job is to conduct statistical analysis of the books' data in the library.
+For example, a librarian needs to gather data of a certain category of books (average rating, times borrowed, etc).
+However, as libraries normally contain tens thousands or millions of books, random sampling technique is widely adopted.
+Thus, the `random` command allows librarians to randomly select a book from a certain category.
+This greatly boosts the efficiency and ensures randomness of random sampling.

-2. random recommendation:
+2. Random recommendation:

 For a certain category of books, some books may remain in the library without gathering much attention, which causes waste for the library.
 Thus, the `random` command allows the librarian to pick a random book of a specific category and gives every book the same probability to be promoted to public.